Proper Etiquette for 12-Step Meetings

 For someone struggling with drug or alcohol addiction, deciding to seek help can be intimidating.
 Even if they know the benefit that help can have on their life, someone can still be understandably afraid of what the process may look like.

-Support groups, especially 12-step meetings, are a popular first step towards seeking sobriety.
+12-step meetings are one of the most widely recognized forms of recovery support in the world.
+Support groups, especially 12-step fellowship meetings, are a popular first step toward seeking sobriety.
+These group meetings operate under the Twelve Traditions and provide a structured, welcoming space for healing.
 Such groups can be powerful support systems for those who are working to live a sober life.
-However, entering into such a meeting for the first time can be an intimidating thing.
-It can be a scary thing walking into a room of strangers to discuss something personal like addiction.
-How are you to know what to say or how the meeting is supposed to look?
+However, entering into such a meeting—not knowing what to expect—can be intimidating.
+It can be a scary thing walking into a room of strangers to discuss something personal like alcoholism.
+How are you to know what to say, or how the meeting format is supposed to look?

-Luckily, 12-step meetings such as Alcoholics Anonymous have been long-running programs and as a result, have a set format.
-These programs have also developed a proper etiquette for how to conduct yourself in a meeting.
-Knowing the format and the suggested etiquette can help you become more comfortable walking in and joining a 12-step meeting group.
+Luckily, A.A. meetings (Alcoholics Anonymous) and similar programs have been long-running and have established a clear discussion format.
+These programs have also developed proper meeting etiquette for how to conduct yourself during a session.
+Knowing the rules of AA, the format, and the suggested etiquette can help you become more comfortable walking in and joining a 12-step meeting group.

-Let’s look at proper etiquette for 12-step meetings.
+Let’s look at AA meeting etiquette and expectations.

 Arrive Early, Stay Late

 Arriving early to anything is sure to turn heads and give others a positive view of you.
-Arriving early to a 12-step meeting such as AA is especially important as it allows you to break the ice with those in the meeting.
-It gives you the opportunity to get to know those around you alleviating many of the nerves that you may have your first few meetings.
-Getting to know people will help increase your comfort levels which can help put you on the fast track to success in a 12-step program.
-The same can also be said for staying after a meeting, which can give you even more time with those around you.
+Arriving early to a 12-step meeting such as AA is especially important as it allows you to break the ice with those in the room.
+It gives you the opportunity to get to know those around you, alleviating many of the nerves that you may have during your first meeting.
+Getting to know group members helps build fellowship, which is the foundation of recovery in many A.A. group meetings.
+The same can also be said for staying after a meeting, which can give you even more time to connect.

 Avoid “Crosstalk”

-An integral part of 12-step program meetings is everyone in the group being involved throughout the meeting.
-It is best to remember to address the group as a whole when talking rather than just one person.
-This allows all members of the group to benefit from what you have to say.
-Avoiding crosstalk will help to invite openness to the meeting, allowing everyone to feel like they are invited to participate.
+An integral part of 12-step program meetings is everyone in the group being involved throughout the discussion.
+It is best to remember to address the individual group as a whole when talking rather than just one person.
+This allows all attendees to benefit from what you have to say.
+Avoiding cross talk in AA promotes effective communication and keeps the meeting structured.
+Crosstalk refers to interrupting or commenting directly on another’s share, which is considered a breach of AA rules.

 Use “I…” Statements when Speaking